 - Hostel Prices: Hostels aren’t expensive here and depending on the location, they can be quite cheap.
-Expect to pay no more than $20 USD a night for a dorm bed.
+Expect to pay no more than $20 USD a night for a dorm bed, and around $10 in low season.
+You can get a double private room for $26 USD in the low season.

 - Budget Hotel Prices: Budget hotels average to be $50 USD per night.